Row-Column Mirror Symmetry for Colored Torus Knot Homology: Introduction

+This conjectural $Q \leftrightarrow T$ symmetry of colored HOMFLYPT homology was first suggested by Gukov-Sto\v{s}i\'{c} in \cite{GS12}.
+They call this phenomenon ``mirror symmetry" in reference to its interpretation as a consequence of CPS symmetry of certain fivebrane theories; we refer the interested reader to Section 5.3 of that work for more details.

-This conjectural symmetry of colored HOMFLYPT homology has come to be known as \textit{mirror symmetry} in recognition of its connections to the homological mirror symmetry conjectures of Kontsevich (\cite{Kon95}).
-The main result of this paper is a proof of an appropriate form of the mirror symmetry for $\mathcal{K}$ a positive torus knot and $\lambda$ a single column (or single row) partition.
+The main result of this paper is a proof of an appropriate form of this mirror symmetry conjecture for $\mathcal{K}$ a positive torus knot and $\lambda$ a single column (or single row) partition.
 We delay a precise statement of this theorem until after our description of colored HOMFLYPT homology below.
-In the meantime, we remark that the most na\"ive formulation of this conjecture cannot be true even in the uncolored case $\lambda = (1)$ without modification; indeed, after the appropriate change of variables, the uncolored HOMFLYPT homology of the unknot $\mathcal{K} = \bigcirc$ has graded dimension
+In the meantime, we remark that the most na\"ive formulation of this conjecture cannot be true even in the uncolored case $\lambda = (1)$ without modification; indeed, after the appropriate change of variables, the uncolored HOMFLYPT homology of the unknot $\mathcal{U} = \bigcirc$ has graded dimension

 This expression is clearly not symmetric under the interchange $Q \leftrightarrow T$.
 There are two prevalent solutions to this symmetry breaking, roughly corresponding to killing asymmetric terms and adding symmetrizing terms.
-The resulting invariants are referred to as \textit{reduced} and \textit{$y$-ified} homology, respectively; we describe both theories below.
+The resulting invariants are referred to as \textit{reduced} and \textit{$y$-ified} homology, respectively.
 Perhaps unsurprisingly, complete knowledge of the $y$-ified (enlarged) invariant often implies complete knowledge of the reduced invariant in a sense that is made precise below.
 More surprisingly, certain dimensional phenomena often lead to easier computations after passing to $y$-ified homology (c.f. \S \ref{big_sec: yification} and \S \ref{sec: link_hom} of this work).
 For these reasons, we concern ourselves with $y$-ified homology in this paper.
 We describe both the reduced and the $y$-ified (uncolored) theory below.